mre-code/groovysql/README.md

 ## Deploying GroovySQL

-The simplest approach to deploying GroovySQL is to download the latest jar file from the Releases and place it in your execution path ($PATH).
-When deployed as an executable jar (recommended), GroovySQL does not require anything to be installed other than Java.
+The simplest approach to deploying GroovySQL is to download the latest shell and jar file from the Releases and place them in your execution path ($PATH).
+GroovySQL does not require anything to be installed other than Java.
 All other requirements are self-contained in the GroovySQL jar file.
 In particular there is no requirement to install Groovy or any database drivers, GroovySQL will locate all those artifacts in its jar file at runtime.
 The jar file is not extracted or installed anywhere.
+Recommendation is to copy both files to /usr/local/bin, provided it is in the execution path ($PATH).

 ## Building GroovySQL